wyattwalter/ZenPacks.Cascadeo.ZenRDS/README.md

 2. Download Python Boto library from http://boto.googlecode.com/files/
 3. Untar and install it using python setup tools.

 II.
-Install Zenpack
+Install Zenpack Code from GitHub

-1. Download the latest ZenPack here (attach link)
+1. On the zenoss host, clone the latest ZenRDS code
-2. Login to your Zenoss instance.
-3. Go to Advanced
-4. Under Settings, select Zenpacks.
-5. Click the gear button and select "Install Zenpack"
-6. Locate ZenPacks.Cascadeo.ZenRDS.
-Upload.
-Click OK to install.
+2. Change directory to the zenpack's root dir.
+3. Create egg package by executing `python setup.py bdist_egg`
+4. Install the generated egg package/zenpack. `zenpack --install <Zenpackname.egg>`
-7. Restart the zopectl daemon.
+5. Restart the zopectl and zeoctl daemons.
-8. In Advanced -> Settings -> Daemons, click the restart button for Zopectl daemon.
-9. Wait for a few seconds and reload the Zenoss UI,
+6. Wait for a few seconds and reload the Zenoss UI,

 III.
 Add your devices to /Server/RDS

 1. The Zenpack will create /Server/RDS device class.
 2. Put all RDS intances you want to monitor in /Server/RDS (under infrastructure tab)
-3. Disable Ping and SNMP monitoring for the device class.
+3. <s>Disable Ping and SNMP monitoring for the device class.</s>

 IV.
 Configure instance names and secret keys

 1. Go to the "Configuration Properties" for the devie
-2. Set the following fields: zRDSIdentity (your AWS identity number), zRDSKey (your AWS secret key) and zRDSInstance (the instance name of the RDS - this is the first column in the AWS RDS Console).
+2. Set the following fields: zRDSIdentity (your AWS identity number), zRDSKey (your AWS secret key), zRDSInstance (the instance name of the RDS) and zRDSRegion (region where the instance is us-east-1, us-west-1, etc).
 Make sure that the key has at least read-only privilge to the RDS instance.
 3. Wait for the data to come in.
+Run zencommand to force collection.
 4. Configure threshold levels according to your need in the ZenRDS template.